sriharshapy/Team-Anonymous-BTS/README.md

 * 40% reduction in average waiting time
 * Pre-emption system to ease movement of priority vehicles (Ambulances, Fire engines)

 The proposed system aims to minimize waiting times for motorized vehicles in traffic junctions.
-The model takes Queue Lengths and Average Speeds of vehicles in different lanes corresponding to a junction as input and provides the traffic light configuration for the junction as output.
-It also includes a pre-emption system to ease priority vehicle movement across the city.
+The system extracts data like Queue Lengths and Average Speeds of vehicles from live video feed.
+A Deep Q-Learning reinforcement model optimizes traffic light configuration based on extracted data.

+An additional pre-emption system is planned to ease priority vehicle movement.
+Crisis regions are mapped for all junctions across the city.
+Location data of priority vehicles is used to activate green lanes for junctions.

 ### Module 1 - Extraction of Queue Lengths
 Extraction of vehicular density data from video feed